Top

 Premium Bonds: here’s when the winning numbers are revealed each month

-These products could also be ideal if you need to access cash quickly in an emergency.
+These products could also be ideal if you need to access cash in the case of an emergency.

 As Premium Bonds are an easy-access product, you can cash in all (or part) of your savings without penalty.